 The Monocerotids peak around Dec 8/9 with a ZHR of around 3.
 They’re often misclassified as Geminids so choose a field of view where the two radiants do not line up (Taurus or Leo make good targets).

 The Alpha Monocerotids peak around Nov 21, with a ZHR of arund 5.
 In 1995 there was an outburst which lasted 30 minutes and had a rate of 420 for a brief period, but nothing similar is expected until 2043.

 Tau Herculids This minor meteor shower is associated with the remnants of comet 73P/Schwassmann-Wachmann 3.
 In most years it produces little or no activity.
 However, occasionally the Earth will encounter one of the denser filaments of particles within the meteor stream and this can lead to somewhat higher activity.
-The next likely occasion will be on 2022 May 31 when the Earth is predicted to pass through the centre of a filament left by the comet in 1995.
 The location of the Tau Herculid radiant does seem to vary from outburst to outburst, but is generally near RA 14h05m, Dec +30 – within the constellation of Bootes, and somewhat distant from Hercules.